Samsung Electronics Unveils Samsung Vision AI And New Innovations At First Look 2025, Delivering Personalized, AI-Powered Screens To Enrich Everyday L...

 Encased in an ultra-slim, minimalist design, the QN990F is a premium home entertainment device that combines cutting-edge technology with elegant aesthetics.
 With its advanced features and refined design, it elevates both the performance and style of any living space, offering a truly sophisticated entertainment experience.

 Samsung is continuing its commitment to blending art and technology with the expansion of Samsung Art Store and the launch of The Frame Pro, a new addition to the iconic Frame lineup.
-Together, these innovations reinforce Samsung's mission to make art more accessible, personal, and seamlessly integrated into daily life.
+Together, these innovations reinforce Samsung's mission to make art more accessib

-Samsung Art Store now features over 3,000 curated works from prestigious global partners, including MoMA and the estates of Magritte and Basquiat.
-For 2025, this expanded collection is available not only on The Frame and MICRO LED series but also on Neo QLED and QLED models, giving users more ways than ever to transform their screens into personalized art galleries.
-This marks another milestone in Samsung's commitment to enriching homes with dynamic art experiences.

-Complementing The Frame, Samsung unveiled The Frame Pro, the latest model of the lineup, which enhances the art and entertainment experience with advanced Neo QLED picture quality - delivering brighter colors, sharper contrasts and improved local dimming for deeper blacks.
-Powered by the NQ4 Gen3 AI Processor, The Frame Pro offers unparalleled picture quality for both artwork and video content.
-It also comes with the innovative Wireless One Connect, allowing for more flexible installations that blend in seamlessly with their environment.